cjhang/notes/Study/Interferometers/casa.md

 # Calibration Notes

-**this is the calibration notes when calibrate the VLA HI data**
+**This note comes from the first time I was calibrating VLA HI data.**

 ## Prior

-Before carry the calibration, one firstly need to check the [operator's log](http://www.vla.nrao.edu/cgi-bin/oplogs.cgi).
-It would remind you how many antennas actually works and where there are any antenna position updates.
+Before the calibration, one firstly needs to check the [operator's log](http://www.vla.nrao.edu/cgi-bin/oplogs.cgi).
+It would remind you the performance of antennas, whether conditions and whether antenna positions need to be updated.

 Firstly, check your raw data by printing all the relevant information: